Yariv Levin: Minister of Justice (2022–present)

 In October 2024, as a reaction to a speech of publisher and head of Haaretz Group, Amos Schocken, were Schocken criticized the governments policy as a form of "apartheid", named Palestinian protesters in West Bank as "freedom fighters" and urged for sanctions against Israel, Levin wrote a letter to Attorney General Gali Baharav-Miara requesting that she approve a proposed law that would criminalize actions by Israelis to "promote or encourage applying international sanctions on Israel, its leaders, its security forces, and the citizens of Israel," with a ten-year jail sentence, which will be doubled in wartime.

 From 2023 until 2025, Levin had blocked the accession of Amit as permanent president who was nominated based on the long-standing seniority-based convention, arguing he possesses discretion regarding the committee's convening, the identity of the candidates to be presented for a vote, and the timing of such a vote, but was forced to call a vote following a unanimous High Court decision although also seen as a part of the judicial reform attempt.
 Amit was appointed Chief Justice on 26 January 2025, and sworn in on 13 February 2025 by Israeli president Isaac Herzog with Levin boycotting the inauguration and refusing to meet Amit in what has been branded as a constitutional crisis.
-In March 2025 Levin iniatied proceedings to fire Attorney General Gali Baharav-Miara with the opposition branding it as an assault on the rule of law.
+In March 2025 Levin initiated proceedings to fire Attorney General Gali Baharav-Miara with the opposition branding it as an assault on the rule of law.

 A draft of a new judicial reform was presented on 9 January 2025 as a “compromise” between Levin and Foreign Minister Gideon Sa’ar.
 According to the proposal, the majority necessary for high court appointments will be five out of nine, instead of seven.
 However, every High Court appointment will require the agreement of at least one representative from the opposition and one from the government.
 Appointments to other judicial positions will require the approval of one member of the government, one from the opposition, and one judge.
 The proposal also included a mechanism to prevent a deadlock in Supreme Court appointments.
 If a year passes with two vacancies, the government and opposition will each propose three candidates, out of which the other side must choose one.
 The proposal was passed and will apply as a law beginning with the next Knesset after the elections in 2026.

+Minister of Interior and Minister of Religious Services (2025–present)

 Levin was appointed the Minister of Interior and Minister of Religious Services in July 2025 following Shas' exit from the coalition.
+This appointment was only valid for three months, and these ministries have been vacant since October, 2025.